OfficeDev/open-xml-docs/docs/how-to-retrieve-the-number-of-slides-in-a-presentation-document.md

 ## RetrieveNumberOfSlides Method
 You can use the **RetrieveNumberOfSlides** method to get the number of slides in a presentation document, optionally including the hidden slides.
-The <span class="keyword">RetrieveNumberOfSlides</span> method accepts two
+The **RetrieveNumberOfSlides** method accepts two
 parameters: a string that indicates the path of the file that you want to examine, and an optional Boolean value that indicates whether to include hidden slides in the count.